-Navigating Autism Together Through Social Stories
+Navigating Autism Together Through Social Emotional Learning

 Many autistic children spend their days masking, pretending to be okay, hiding their real feelings, absorbing others’ emotions.
 By the time they get home, they’re exhausted from carrying an invisible backpack full of everything they couldn’t express.